Technical Review by

 A NGFW that integrates AI technology, cloud threat intelligence, and IoT security for comprehensive coverage.

-A comprehensive platform focused on maintaining traffic throughput, whilst ensuring that malicious traffic is stopped.
+A comprehensive platform focused on maintaining traffic throughput, while ensuring that malicious traffic is stopped.

 When evaluating network firewalls, focus on five essential areas.
 Here’s the checklist of questions you should be asking: